W4t4r1/W4t4r1/README_Version2.md

   # Hi there, I'm W4t4r1! 👋

 Welcome to my GitHub profile!
-Here you'll find a showcase of my passion for technology, learning, and building impactful projects.
+Here you'll find a little about me.

 ---